siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 Prospective PhD students are welcome to discuss research projects in areas including:

 - Astronomical instrumentation
-  - Optical and spectropolarimetry
+  - Polarimetric methods
-  - Optical and optomechanical design
+  - Instrument design, including optical and optomechanical design
   - Fiber-fed spectroscopy
-- Scientific software development
+- Scientific software development, such as developing pipelines for converting raw instrument data to science ready results
 - Instrument control and automation
 - Instrument calibration
 - Interstellar dust and magnetic fields
-- Instrumentation for future Extremely Large Telescopes
+- Instrumentation and technology development for future Extremely Large Telescopes

 ### Master's and Undergraduate Students